 Are scams and scammers a product of the new generation?
 Many baby boomers say this, but none can justify the claim.
 The art of scams goes back four thousand years.
-Theft has been around for a very long time and no amount of hand chopping-off, killing, hanging, or jail has ever stopped it.
-Scamming hasn't grown, it simply has access to easier platforms and can reach out to greater communities than ever before.
+Theft has been around for a very long time, and no amount of hand chopping-off, killing, hanging, or jail has ever stopped it.
+Scamming hasn't grown, it has merely obtained access to more natural platforms that can reach out to greater communities than ever before.

 1. The IRS Scam

 Scammers like to pose as the IRS to get your contact and personal information and get you to pay money you don't owe.
 This scam is based on fear.
 The caller will always claim that several attempts to contact you have been made.
 The caller will then become aggressive and may even know some of your personal information.
 The caller may make threats such as "our agents are ready to come get you at work."
 These are not always people with foreign accents, and in fact it's not uncommon for an Indian-sounding man to "transfer" you to a person who sounds like your typical American police officer, who says he is on his way and unless you resolve the problem before he arrives you will be arrested at home, work, wherever.
 You will then be transferred back to the original caller who will seem very eager to help you avoid arrest.
 The scammer will request you buy gift cards—Money Pak Green Cards are popular with scammers—to pay your bill, and while this would typically throw a ton of red flags, the thought of the police being on their way seems to interfere with a rational thought process.
 The scammer will take down the information for the gift cards and exchange them online for currency to fake accounts.
 They will then withdraw that money from the fake account, and the scam is complete.
 It may seem like a lot to do for $300-3000, but in countries like India, $300 can last a person months.